-Appendix B The Compensation Review Task Force
+Appendix B - The Compensation Review Task Force

-A. Such a task force might be made up of two council members, chair of the Mutual Ministry Committee, and one member at large from the congregation.
-These should be persons who are representative of all segments of the congregation, and they should consider the following factors when specific dollar figures are recommended:

-1. Pastors are professionals by training, qualification, and function.
-Just compensation for the pastor will be parallel to persons who hold similar positions of responsibility in the community (superintendent of schools, principal, hospital administrator, etc.).
-An appropriate compensation package should be large enough so that a pastor does not have to rely on sporadic honorariums.
-(Honorariums are expressions of gratitude, not payment for services.)

-2. An underpaid pastor will be undervalued.
-A well-paid pastor has added incentive!

-3. The salary scale provided in this document represents the minimum compensation for full-time leadership.
-They are a starting point for salary discussions.

-4. Other factors which need to be kept in mind are the economics of the parish, the degree of administrative responsibility, geographic location of the parish, non- parish experience of the pastor, the additional education of the pastor, and the effectiveness of the pastor.

-B. At the first meeting, the task force meets with the pastor or other staff member in a review of responsibilities, goals attempted, and objectives achieved, inviting the pastor's input into the discussion using the following questions:

-1. Briefly review your education and your experience in church work.

-2. What has the congregation needed most from you this past year?

-3. What was accomplished in the past year?
-What specific goals did you meet?

-4. What are your goals and objectives for the coming year?
-(Pastors: write out the "specific responsibilities or emphasis" which you think the congregation need from you in the coming year, updating that part of your Letter of Call.)

-5. What could the members of the congregation do to make your work more pleasant and effective?
-What are your family needs?

-6. List your community and church activities outside the parish.

-7. What do you consider fair compensation and benefits for the coming year?
+(from the Guidelines for Rostered Ministers: Appendix H - Compensation Review Task Force)

+- A. Such a task force might be made up of two council members, chair of the Mutual Ministry Committee, and one member at large from the congregation.
+These should be people who are representative of all segments of the congregation.
+They should consider the following factors when specific dollar figures are recommended: - 1.
+Ministers are professionals by education, qualification, and function.
+Appropriate compensation for the minister will be parallel to persons who hold similar positions of responsibility in the community (superintendent of schools, principal, hospital administrator, bank president/manager etc.).
+An appropriate compensation package should be large enough so that a minister does not have to rely on sporadic honorariums.
+(Honorariums are expressions of gratitude, not payment for services.) - 2.
+An underpaid pastor will be undervalued.
+A well-paid pastor has added incentive! - 3.
+The salary table provided by the SD Synod represents the minimum compensation for full-time leadership.
+It is a starting point for salary discussions. - 4.
+Other factors which need to be kept in mind are the economics of the parish, the degree of administrative responsibility, geographic location of the parish, non- parish experience of the minister, the additional education of the minister, and the effectiveness of the minister. - B. At the first meeting, the task force meets with the pastor or other staff member in a review of responsibilities, goals attempted, and objectives achieved, inviting the pastor's input into the discussion using the following questions: - 1.
+Briefly review your education and your experience in church work. - 2.
+What has the congregation needed most from you this past year? - 3.
+What was accomplished in the past year?
+What specific goals did you meet? - 4.
+What are your goals and objectives for the coming year?
+(Pastors: write out the "specific responsibilities or emphasis" which you think the congregation needs from you in the coming year, updating that part of your Letter of Call.) - 5.
+What could the members of the congregation do to make your work more pleasant and effective?
+What are your family needs? - 6.
+List your community and church activities outside the parish. - 7.
+What do you consider fair compensation and benefits for the coming year?
 Why?